-- In 2020, 85 of the Bank's employees became benefactors of the foundation by taking part in the Moscow marathon in support of the foundation and in the Heartbeat charity run.
-This helped raise RUB 319,120. - Employees took part in fundraising for the children under foundation's timed to Children's Day (June 1), Knowledge Day (September 1) and New Year.
-A total of RUB 156,284 was raised. - The employees of the MKB's ESG team held a lecture on the environment and organized an exciting quiz for the children under foundation's care - teenagers and their foster families.
+• In 2020, 85 of the Bank's employees became benefactors of the foundation by taking part in the Moscow marathon in support of the foundation and in the Heartbeat charity run.

+Employees took part in fundraising for the children under foundation's timed to Children's Day (June 1), Knowledge Day (September 1) and New Year.
+A total of RUB 156,284 was raised.

+• The employees of the MKB's ESG team held a lecture on the environment and organized an exciting quiz for the children under foundation's care - teenagers and their foster families.